Capabilities-Limited/cva6-build-notes/cva6-wsl-from-scratch-notes.md

   * Install the default "Vivado HL System Edition"
   * I went with the default devices, etc., but could be more selective.
   * Left the default location for tools.
-  * Finally, setup your licensing to suite your local support.
+  * Finally, setup your licensing to suit your local support.

 ## Installing the Genesys 2 Board Support Package